mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So, shikantaza is arrangement of all things, and then sit down.
 That’s all.

-This is really [Bodhisattva](glossary#bodhisattva) practice, to help all sentient beings.
+This is really bodhisattva practice, to help all sentient beings.
 If you practice this, your life is really helpful, for you and for others.
 It is very true.
 Even though you don’t say anything, somebody realizes.
 You have something to tell him, or her.

 So that is shikantaza – the zazen you do, mentioned by Buddha.
 It’s pretty difficult for us to understand intellectually, because we [get use out of] always analyzing and synthesizing everything in the dualistic world; it’s very difficult to *stop immediately*.
 That’s why even though you stop for a while, you don’t appreciate that practice.
 But this practice is the only best way.